mapeditor/tiled-to-godot-export/README.md

 [How to export from Tiled To Godot 3.2](https://youtu.be/4jSFAXIa_Lo)

-### setting `res://`
+### Setting projectRoot `res://`

 The exporter needs to know where `res://` is.
 By default, it's in the same directory where the Tiled files are being saved.
-You can override it with a tile/map custom property `projectRoot : string` that is either relative to the file you are exporting (starting with a `.`), or absolute (not recommended.)
+You can override it with a tile/map custom property `projectRoot : string` that is either relative to the file you are exporting (starting with a `.`), or absolute path, Either way the value of projectRoot is transformed to a resource path which Godot use.

 **_!!!
 Pay attention to the "/" instead of standard windows "\\".
 Single Backslash "\\" is used for escaping special symbols._**